 (3) Withdrawal by Consent.
-With the client's consent, counsel may withdraw from any civil action (except a class action) by filing a Certificate of Consent with the Court that has been signed by the client, the withdrawing attorney, and, if selected, the attorney who will serve as the client's replacement counsel.
+With the client's consent, counsel may withdraw from any civil action (except a class action) by filing a Certificate of Consent with the Court that has been signed by the client and the withdrawing attorney.
 The Certificate of Consent must demonstrate that the client has been advised of the items set forth in LR 83.1(E)(2)(b)(B) through (H).
-An attorney representing the United States or any agency thereof who is withdrawing by consent is not required to include the client's signature on the Certificate of Consent, provided that the client's consent is acknowledged by both withdrawing and replacement counsel.
 The Court may reject the withdrawal by consent after submission of the pretrial order, when withdrawal would delay trial of the case, or for other good cause.